Creative Workshops:

 Narrative Diagrams / Sculpting Paper

-Empower your creative mind at this workshop exploring the power of the diagram.
+Empower your mind at this workshop exploring the language of diagrams.

 • Improve visual communication skills